Rodrigo Azaola

 Two-channel HD video with sound.
 6’34’’.

-This video work looks at perhaps the biggest financial fraud ever committed in Mexico.
-It follows an intricate path of more than three years of research through financial and legal sources, court proceedings, and several freedom of information requests.
+This video work examines what may be the largest financial fraud ever committed in Mexico.
+It traces an intricate path built on more than three years of research through financial and legal sources, court proceedings, and numerous freedom of information requests.

-Open Roads is a portrait of the casino capitalism behavior of unchecked financial institutions as they shatter the sovereignty of states and the economic future of millions of people.
+Open Roads is a portrait of the casino capitalism behavior of unchecked financial institutions as they shatter the sovereignty of states and jeopardize the economic future of millions.